 Funding and Timing

-To qualify for Core Coin funding, faculty should be aware of the following eligibility criteria listed below:
+To qualify for Core Coins funding, faculty should be aware of the following eligibility criteria listed below:

 - Faculty member must have a SOM faculty appointment